mayaekd/core/README.md

-Code for the Core Model
+Code for the CORE Model